 Image links, button and banner links work better than in-text links but they have to be executed well.
 Too many will come across as spammy.
 If you don’t place them correctly, they could be missed altogether.

 Here’s an example of an affiliate product link, where text is used below the image with the affiliate link.
 Click on check price to get the ball rolling.

 Another example; this time showing the use of buttons.

 If you’re wondering how to create an affiliate link that converts, there is no easy answer.
 You’ll need to do some A/B testing and see what works for your niche.

 Why Hire Professionals for your Affiliate Marketing Copywriting Needs

 Article writing for affiliate marketing isn’t a walk in the park – there’s a lot to do.
 And results will depend on how well you do them.
 Nevertheless, I hope if you came here to learn how to write content for affiliate marketing, you’re going away having learnt something.

 In case your affiliate writing efforts don’t work out or you feel that you don’t have enough time or expertise to do it alone – let our team of affiliate marketing copywriters help you.

 As professionals, we will do the keyword research for you, create high-quality articles that will leave your readers wanting more, and optimize your posts for SEO and conversions.

 Still wondering how to write affiliate articles?
 Why not leave it to the pros?
-If you’re an affiliate marketer looking for an affiliate partner within the sphere of content marketing?
+If you’re an affiliate marketer looking for an affiliate partner within the sphere of content marketing, your search ends here.
 Join our affiliate program and earn big on every transaction.